KILTprotocol/docs/docs/chain/fullnode.md

 - spiritnet: the official public network, which contains only stable features.

 :::info
 The remainder of the guide explaining how to run a full node is for the official spiritnet.
 Nevertheless, we recommend to try out the setup on our peregrine testnet first.
 Hence, at each step where it is applicable, we indicate what differs between the peregrine and spiritnet configuration for the full node to join either network.
 :::

 ### WASM runtime execution

 A KILT full node should use the `--execution=wasm` parameter for both the relaychain and parachain collation.
 The alternative to WASM runtime execution is native runtime execution, which might be faster but can, in some cases, deviate from the WASM execution logic and result in a different state.
-When this happens the full node will crash and will stop producing blocks.
+When this happens the full node will crash and will stop synchronizing with the network.
 Since the WASM runtime logic is part of the blockchain state itself and hence represents the single source of truth, all nodes should execute the WASM version of the runtime logic.

 ### Specify the right chain spec